Predicting Crystal Structures and Ionic Conductivities in Li$_{3}$YCl$_{6-x}$Br$_{x}$ Halide Solid Electrolytes Using a Fine-Tuned Machine Learning Interatomic Potential: Computational Methods

-\textbf{Ionic conductivity derivation $-$} From a trajectory of a \gls{md} simulation at temperature $T$ for a period $t$, we derive ion transport properties including atom self-diffusion coefficient, $D$, ionic conductivity, $\sigma$, and activation energy for diffusion events, $E_A$.
-First, the averaged atom \gls{msd}$(\Delta t)$ during the time $\Delta t$ for $N$ atoms $i$ is calculated given~\cite{ong_phase_2013}:
+\textbf{Ionic conductivity derivation $-$} From an \gls{md} trajectory of duration $t$ at temperature $T$, ion transport properties including the self-diffusion coefficient, $D$, ionic conductivity, $\sigma$, and activation energy for diffusion, $E_A$, are obtained.
+First, the average atomic \gls{msd} over a time interval $\Delta t$ for $N$ atoms $i$ is computed as~\cite{ong_phase_2013}: